 169 Thus fell the one whose reign will remain forever associated with the most heinous crime in history—the martyrdom of that One Whom the Supreme Manifestation of God proclaimed to be the “Point round Whom the realities of the Prophets and Messengers revolve.”
 In a Tablet in which the pen of Bahá’u’lláh condemns him, we read: “Among them [kings of the earth] is the King of Persia, who suspended Him Who is the Temple of the Cause [the Báb] in the air, and put Him to death with such cruelty that all created things, and the inmates of Paradise, and the Concourse on high wept for Him.
 He slew, moreover, some of Our kindred, and plundered Our property, and made Our family captives in the hands of the oppressors.
 Once and again he imprisoned Me.
 By God, the True One!
 None can reckon the things which befell Me in prison, save God, the Reckoner, the Omniscient, the Almighty.
 Subsequently he banished Me and My family from My country, whereupon We arrived in ‘Iráq in evident sorrow.
 We tarried there until the time when the King of Rúm [Sulṭán of Turkey] arose against Us, and summoned Us unto the seat of his sovereignty.
 When We reached it there flowed over Us that whereat the King of Persia rejoiced.
 Later We entered this Prison, wherein the hands of Our loved ones were torn from the hem of Our robe.
 In such a manner hath he dealt with Us!”

 170 The days of the Qájár dynasty were now numbered.
 The torpor of the national consciousness had vanished.
-The reign of Náṣiri’d-Dín Sháh’s successor, Muzaffari’d-Dín Sháh, a weak and timid creature, extrava-
+The reign of Náṣiri’d-Dín Sháh’s successor, Muẓaffari’d-Dín Sháh, a weak and timid creature, extrava-

 gant and lavish to his courtiers, led the country down the broad road to ruin.
 The movement in favor of a constitution, limiting the sovereign’s prerogatives, gathered force, and culminated in the signature of the constitution by the dying Sháh, who expired a few days later.
 Muḥammad-‘Alí Sháh, a despot of the worst type, unprincipled and avaricious, succeeded to the throne.
 Hostile to the constitution, he, by his summary action, involving the bombardment of the Baháristán, where the Assembly met, precipitated a revolution which led to his deposition by the nationalists.
 Accepting, after much bargaining, a large pension, he ignominiously withdrew to Russia.
 The boy-king, Aḥmad Sháh, who succeeded him, was a mere cipher and careless of his duties.
 The crying needs of his country continued to be ignored.
 Increasing anarchy, the impotence of the central government, the state of the national finances, the progressive deterioration of the general condition of the country, practically abandoned by a sovereign who preferred the gaieties and frivolities of society life in the European capitals to the discharge of the stern and urgent responsibilities which the plight of his nation demanded, sounded the death knell of a dynasty which, it was generally felt, had forfeited the crown.
 Whilst abroad, on one of his periodic visits, Parliament deposed him, and proclaimed the extinction of his dynasty, which had occupied the throne of Persia for a hundred and thirty years, whose rulers proudly claimed no less a descent than from Japhet, son of Noah, and whose successive monarchs, with only one exception, were either assassinated, deposed, or struck down by mortal disease.